loginom/loginom-help-en-omegat/data/visualization/statistics/README.md

 The following options are available:
 * Sorting of the histogram indicators in ascending/descending order.
-* Configure display of the histogram indicators;
+* Configure display of the histogram indicators.
-* Set the own maximum field value;
+* Set the own maximum field value.
-* Set the own minimum field value;
+* Set the own minimum field value.
-* Set the own bin count (when the field refers to the continuous type);
+* Set the own bin count (when the field refers to the continuous type).
 * Include Null values into the histogram (for the discrete field).

 > **Note:** After the changes of options specified above, the histogram visualisation changes only in the detailed window, whereas it is the same in the main visualizer window.